 Under New York traffic laws, the safety and emissions inspection must be done before the expiration date listed on a driver’s current inspection sticker.
 This requirement began in the 1990s, stemming from a campaign known as “Drive New York Clean.”
 Under the Federal Clean Air Act, states were required to conduct emissions inspections to help reduce emissions from gas-powered vehicles.
 Drivers can have their annual safety inspection and emissions inspection done simultaneously.

-The Inspection Must Occur at an Authorized Private Inspection Facility
+The N.Y.S.
+Inspection Must Occur at an Authorized Private Inspection Facility

 Not just anyone can perform the inspection.
 Instead, the inspection must occur at a licensed inspection station.
 Additionally, a certified motor vehicle inspector must conduct the inspection.
 If your vehicle passes, you will be given a sticker to place on your windshield, which will also state when the inspection expires.
 If a law enforcement officer pulled you over, he or she might check your emissions sticker to see whether it has expired and if it has, you may receive a traffic ticket.